 Lytle Creek Ranch - Crook County, Wyoming

-A hidden gem in the western Black Hills along Lytle Creek.
+1,160 acres - hidden gem in the western Black Hills along Lytle Creek.
 This scenic mountain ranch lays adjacent to the National Forest on the west slope of the Bear Lodge Mountains.
 It offers live water, an incredible setting, and abundant wildlife in an end of the road location.
 The Lytle Creek Ranch has been in the same family for over 100 years and offers 1,160 deeded acres.
 The entire east side of the ranch borders the Black Hills National Forest.
 A portion of the property extends east into the Forest Service and borders public land on three sides.

 The property encompasses a striking mixture of topographical features creating outstanding scenery and panoramic vistas.
 Pristine pine covered hills, steep canyons with rock bluffs, open parks, aspen groves, high plateaus with unobstructed views, rolling hay meadows, pretty creek bottoms and bur oak draws provide an exquisite landscape.
 Birch, box elder, chokecherry, service berry, Oregon grape, currant, wild rose, juniper, buffalo berry, horsemint, wild raspberry, purple coneflower and many other native bushes and wildflowers complete the backdrop.
 Hay is produced on approximately 215 acres.
 The mature stands of ponderosa pine timber were cruised by the Wyoming State Forestry, who determined that the ranch has a good amount of marketable timber.
 Several spots on the ranch provide a view of Devils Tower and the Missouri Buttes.